syoyo/Vulkan-glTF-USDZ-PBR/README.md

 ## About

-Physically-Based Rendering example implementation with image based lighting in Vulkan using glTF 2.0 models.
+Physically-Based Rendering example implementation with image based lighting in Vulkan using glTF 2.0 models and USDZ models.
 The lighting equation is based on the [reference glTF PBR implementation](https://github.com/KhronosGroup/glTF-WebGL-PBR) from Khronos.

 ## glTF 2.0 Model loading